ministryofjustice/laa-ruby-learning-path/README.md

   - [RSpec](http://rspec.info/) – the de-facto Ruby testing framework for TDD.
   - [factory_bot](https://github.com/thoughtbot/factory_bot) (Note: until fairly recently this was called _factory_girl_, it is referred to by this name in some of the resources).
 Can be used to mock objects to create test data in Ruby apps.
 More info [here](https://semaphoreci.com/community/tutorials/working-effectively-with-data-factories-using-factorybot).
   - [Cucumber](https://cucumber.io/) is a BDD ([Behaviour Driven Development](https://inviqa.com/blog/bdd-guide)) acceptance testing framework you can in conjunction with [Capybara](https://github.com/teamcapybara/capybara) (Think Selenium if you’re from Java) to run automated browser tests.
 Note: it can be used with selenium if needed see [here](https://github.com/teamcapybara/capybara#drivers).
 You set up [feature files](https://github.com/cucumber/cucumber/wiki/Feature-Introduction) using the ([Gherkin Language](https://github.com/cucumber/cucumber/wiki/Gherkin)) which is used to describe 'journeys' through you application, which you then test your app against these.
 Introduction to this kind of testing [here](https://www.youtube.com/watch?v=lC0jzd8sGIA).
 Some tips on writing better feature files with Gherkin [here](http://www.bbc.co.uk/blogs/internet/entries/ff14236d-098a-3565-b678-ff4ba5776a5f).
+  - a new, and very comprehensive, book on [testing in Rails 5](https://pragprog.com/book/nrtest3/rails-5-test-prescriptions)

 ### Step 4: Web frameworks / web programming:
 - [Sinatra](http://sinatrarb.com/) this is a very lightweight web framework that is a good place to start for Ruby web programming.